anderssv/the-example/doc/tttd.md

 When you have changes in data structures or logic, how many places do you have to fix issues?
 TTTD will _reduce_ that.
 [Object Mother](https://martinfowler.com/bliki/ObjectMother.html) helps, but this is the missing companion to that.

+If you manage
+to evolve your domain,
+to make it easy to set up and manipulate state through tests, the readability of your code will improve greatly.
+Be focused and keep at it.
+This is a big contrast to writing tests after where you just make the tests fit your existing code.

 This is a small example, but these are the kind of changes that will usually ripple through your system and tests and make re-factoring slower and more error-prone 😄

 By employing TTTD, it will update the data-structures that you don't really need (or know that you need) in your tests such that you are testing a consistent state in your domain all the time.